KStateMachine/kstatemachine/docs/pages/transitions/transitions.md

 ## Transition type

 There are two types of transitions `TransitionType.LOCAL` (default) and `TransitionType.EXTERNAL`.
-Most of the cases both transitions are functionally equivalent except in cases where transition is happening between super and sub states.
-Local transition doesn't cause exit and entry to source state if target state is a sub-state of a source state.
+Most transitions are functionally equivalent regardless of type, except when transitioning between a superstate and a sub-state.
-Local transition doesn't cause exit and entry to target state if target is a superstate of a source state.
+A local transition does not cause an exit and re-entry of the source state when the target is a sub-state of the source, and does not cause an exit and re-entry of the target state when the target is a superstate of the source.

 Use `type` argument or property of transition builder functions to set transition type: